SHARE

 And some employees even get a quattordicesima, or 14th payment, usually paid in June to help cover the cost of a lengthy Italian summer break – though this is more unusual and, unlike the 13th, it’s not a legal requirement for employees in any sector.

-A 14th salary instalment is a perk which is usually only available to high earners on particularly good employment contracts or those with gold-plated pensions.
+Again it depends on your contract, but a 14th salary instalment is a perk which is generally only available to certain state employees, high earners, or those with gold-plated pensions.

 What about bonuses?